nlohmann/json/Reference.md

 | number (floating point) | `value_type::number_float` | `double`                      | `JSON::number_float_t` | `0.0`         |
 | array                   | `value_type::array `       | `std::array<JSON>`            | `JSON::array_t`        | `{}`          |
 | object                  | `value_type::object`       | `std::map<std::string, JSON>` | `JSON::object_t`       | `{}`          |

+The second column list entries of an enumeration `value_type` which can be queried by calling `type()` on a `JSON` value.
+The column "C++ types" list the internal type that is used to represent the respective JSON value.
+The "type alias" column furthermore lists type aliases that are used in the `JSON` class to allow for more flexibility.
+The last column list the default value; that is, the value that is set if none is passed to the constructor or that is set if `clear()` is called.

 ## Type conversions